-The Church History courses I took while creating this timeline were taught by Dr. David Calhoun (author of History of Princeton Seminary)
+The Church History courses I took while creating this timeline were taught by Dr. David Calhoun (author of History of Princeton Seminary) and the text was The Story of Christianity by Justo Gonzalez.

 Dictionary of the Christian Church is a reference I used and found helpful while creating the timeline.